danmastrow/book-review/README.md

 ## Out of scope
 - [x] Add custom domain
 - [x] Setup git hooks
+- [x] Creating a seperate Node.js API, Express/NestJs etc (For this project I would go for the simpler option, with potential to refactor in the future, depending on requirements.)
 - [x] Local development Postgres SQL server setup (dockerized)
 - [x] User Authentication (will just mock anything representing a user for now)
 - [x] Logging/Alerting on errors (easy to setup in Vercel, or other cloud providers)